mirkin/setups/iosdev.md

 Saving can cause a pause in the app, if you aren't sure if there are changes to save check dataController.viewContext.hasChanges or write NSManagedObject extension to check .hasChanges and mande save errors.

+Faulting - Relationships aren't loaded by default just loaded when needed.
+You can manage faulting and uniquing yourself to fault something you already loaded to save memory or to load more initially so it doesn't need to load on demand later.

 ### Pods

 #### Install